A Three-Operator Splitting Scheme Derived from Three-Block ADMM: Introduction

 The rest of this paper is organized as follows.
-In Section 2, we describe the notation and symbols used in this paper.
-In Section 3, we introduce the proposed splitting operator.
-The convergence of the proposed splitting operator will be discussed in Section 4.
-In Section 5, we show that the proposed splitting is equivalent to the three-block ADMM method on the dual problem and we also give an extension of splitting scheme to multiple operators.
-In Section 6, a numerical example will be shown to demonstrate the robustness of the proposed splitting method.
-Concluding remarks are given in Section 7.
+Section \ref{section_basic_notation} describes the notation and symbols.
+In Section \ref{section_three_operator_splitting}, we first review some existing three-operator splitting schemes then introduce the proposed new splitting operator.
+Section \ref{section_weak_convergence_rates} includes standard results under the assumption that the splitting operator is averaged.
+In Section \ref{section_multiblock}, we prove the splitting operator is averaged for the composite convex minimization under the assumption that two functions have orthogonal domains.
+Section \ref{section_numerical} presents numerical examples, followed by concluding remarks in Section \ref{section_conclusion}.